 - Prepare a 9 x 13 pan with cooking oil and pour in one layer of pasta.

-- Top with vegan ricotta cheese followed by another layer of pasta.
+- Top with vegan ricotta cheese followed by another layer of pasta and give the dish a good stir.

 - Finish by topping with vegan cheese mozzarella style shreds or vegan cheese liquid such as liquid vegan pizza mozzarella.